robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 easier.
 See the `Supported conversions`_ section for more information about supported types and how to specify them.

+Robot Framework does automatic argument conversion also based on the `argument default values`__.
+Earlier this did not work with the dynamic API because it was possible to specify arguments only as strings.
+As `discussed in the previous section`__, this was changed in Robot Framework 3.2 and nowadays default values returned like `('example', True)` are automatically used for this purpose.

 __ `Argument types`_
-__ `Specifying argument types using @keyword decorator`_
+__ `Specifying argument types using @keyword decorator`_ __ `Implicit argument types based on default values`_ __ `Getting keyword arguments`_

 Getting keyword tags
 ~~~~~~~~~~~~~~~~~~~~